mklabs/mklabs.github.com/_posts/2012-11-30-combining-ideas-sprockets-bower-uglifyjs-sourcemap.md

 You need a bit of configuration though, not much.

-Sprockets needs you to specify the load path, under which paths should Sprockets look for assets, when you require them.
+Sprockets needs you to specify the load path, which is then used by Sprockets to lookup for assets, when you require them.

-You can do using the `-I` or `--include` options, that you can put once and for all on a local `.sprocketsrc` file.
+You can do so, using the `-I` or `--include` options, that you can put once and for all on a local `.sprocketsrc` file.
 This file should look like this:

     -I ./